Comprehensive Brake Inspection And Maintenance Tips

 6. If your brake pedal feels spongy or unresponsive, check it out immediately.
 This could be a sign of an air leak in the brake system and must be addressed immediately.

-Dose Driving Style Affects Brakes?
+Does Driving Style Affect Brakes?

 Driving style can significantly affect the wear and tear of brake components.
 Aggressive driving, such as accelerating quickly or braking heavily, puts additional strain on brakes and reduces the life of parts such as brake pads and rotors.
 Additionally, sudden changes in speed or direction can put excess force on wheel bearings, suspension components, and other related parts.